 Important safety information:

-- Carry an identification card at all times that says you taking this medication.
+- Carry an ID card at all times that says you take alefacept.

-- LAB TESTS, including T lymphocyte counts, may be performed while you use alefacept.
-These tests may be used to monitor your progress or to check for side effects.
+- Lab tests, including white blood cell counts, may be performed while you use alefacept.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use alefacept with caution in the ELDERLY because they may be more sensitive to its effects.
+- Use alefacept with caution in the ELDERLY; they may be more sensitive to its effects.

-- Alefacept is not recommended for use in CHILDREN; safety and effectiveness have not been confirmed.
+- Alefacept is not approved for use in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you plan on becoming pregnant, discuss with your doctor the benefits and risks of using alefacept during pregnancy.
-Notify your health care provider if you become pregnant while using alefacept or within 8 weeks after stopping treatment.
-It is unknown if alefacept is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using alefacept while you are pregnant.
+Notify your doctor if you become pregnant while using alefacept or within 8 weeks after stopping treatment.
+It is not known if alefacept is found in breast milk.
 Do not breast-feed while taking alefacept.

 Possible side effects of alefacept: